carla-simulator/carla/Docs/how_to_build_on_linux.md

 ##Requirements

 <h4>System specifics</h4>
-* __Ubuntu 16.04 or later:__ migration to Ubuntu 18 is slowly coming forward, but today's date there is still support for 16.04.
+* __Ubuntu 16.04 or later:__ Currently migrating to Ubuntu 18, but there is support up to Ubuntu 16.04.
 * __Two TCP ports:__ 2000 and 1 by default.
 Be sure neither firewall nor any other application are blocking these.
 * __An adequate GPU:__ CARLA aims for realistic simulations, so the server needs at least a 4GB GPU.
 A dedicated GPU is highly recommended for machine learning.

 <h4>Dependencies</h4>

 CARLA needs many dependencies to run.
 Some of them are built automatically during this process, such as _Boost.Python_.
-Others are binaries that should to be installed before starting the build (_cmake_, _clang_, different versions of _Python_ and much more).
+Others are binaries that should be installed before starting the build (_cmake_, _clang_, different versions of _Python_ and much more).
 In order to do so, run the commands below in a terminal window.

 ```sh
 sudo apt-get update &&